survivejs/react-book/manuscript/04_implementing_notes.md

 ### Extracting `Notes`

 Extracting `Notes` is a similar operation.
-We need to understand what portion of `App` belongs to the component and then write a definition for it:
+We need to understand what portion of `App` belongs to the component and then write a definition for it.
+It is the same idea as for `Note` earlier:

 **app/components/Notes.jsx**